NeptuneMagicSauce/CatPi/README.md

   - gain?
   - duration of confirm tare
   - calibration data ?

-- logs of weight change, of eat and dispense events

 - disable dpi scaling on linux side for emacs and CatPi